-With the addition of the 6.5 Grendel to the product lineup at Alexander Arms®, the history of no compromise design, engineering and innovation continues.
-The 6.5 Grendel provides an extreme range capability for hunting, competition and tactical applications at ranges way beyond those previously achievable with this class of weapon.
-The 6.5 Grendel has the flexibility to move from lightweight varmint bullets in the 90 grain class, which offer superb accuracy for competition and small game shooting, to mid weight 108/120 grain competition bullets and then on to 130 and 140 grain bullets, ideal for longer range, tactical shooting.
+With the addition of the 6.5 Grendel to the product line-up at Alexander Arms® in 2004, the history of no compromise design, engineering, and innovation continues.
+The 6.5 Grendel provides an extreme range capability for hunting, competition and tactical applications.
+These ranges are far beyond those previously achievable with the AR-15 style weapon.
+The 6.5 Grendel has the flexibility to move from lightweight varmint bullets in the 90-grain class, which offer superb accuracy for competition and small game shooting, to mid-weight, 108- to 120-grain competition bullets, and then on to 130- and 140-grain bullets, ideal for longer range, tactical shooting.

-The 6.5 Grendel is challenging the status quo in Military and Law Enforcement units around the world.
-First unveiled in May 2003 at the Blackwater Training facility in NC, the 6.5 Grendel out-shot the 7.62 NATO at range with half the recoil.
-Still supersonic at 1200 yards, the 6.5 Grendel delivered superior external ballistics to the 7.62 NATO.
+The 6.5 Grendel is challenging the status quo in military and law enforcement units around the world.
+First unveiled in May 2003 at the Blackwater Training facility in North Carolina, the 6.5 Grendel out-shot the 7.62 NATO at range with half the recoil.
+Still supersonic at 1,200 yards, the 6.5 Grendel delivered superior external ballistics to the 7.62 NATO.
 Utter reliability, superior external and terminal ballistics than the current state of the art, outstanding accuracy in a lightweight M16/AR-15 platform it is what appears to be the pinnacle for what may be achieved in the M16/AR-15 chassis.
 The 6.5 Grendel is not a series of compromises, but rather the perfect marriage of mechanical function, internal, external and terminal ballistics all working in harmony.

-Compared to the 5.56, the 6.5 Grendel with roughly twice the lead mass gives you the potential for twice the mass of fragments, and if maximum fragmentation is coincident with maximum temporary cavity, the terminal ballistics are quite convincing indeed all in a package that shoots flatter, with 50% less felt recoil than 7.62 NATO M80 ball.
+Compared to the 5.56 NATO, the 6.5 Grendel, with roughly twice the lead mass, gives you the potential for twice the mass of fragments.
+If maximum fragmentation is coincident with maximum temporary cavity, the terminal ballistics are quite convincing, all in a package that shoots flatter with 50% less felt recoil than 7.62 NATO M80 ball.